 - Part II is on Intensive and Extensive Listening

-- Intensive and Extensive Speaking
+- Part III is on Intensive and Extensive Speaking

 In our daily life we listen both intensively and extensively.
 When we are listening to an announcement about an upcoming fair or the sports scores on the radio, we tend to read intensively.
 That is, we are listening for specific information and details: When is the fair where will it be, and how much are the tickets.
 The IELTS presents great examples of this kind of listening and so IELTS textbooks are great sources of exercises for students.